 I grew up with a list of health issues.
-I had vague autoimmune issues they could never diagnose as "one" thing, irritable bowel syndrome, strep throat 1-2x a year (antibiotics every time), and daily struggles with stress, anxiety, and self worth.
+I had vague autoimmune symptoms they could never diagnose as "one" thing, irritable bowel syndrome, strep throat 1-2x a year (antibiotics every time), and daily struggles with stress, anxiety, and self worth.
 The physical things were obvious, the deeper emotional and spiritual were not.
-No one, not even myself, had a clue to what was going on because I was, "So with it and successful."
-However, that perfectionism, that "high performer" was my vice.
-For some it is drugs and alcohol... for me it was high performance, being the "mom and rock" to everyone, and control.
-It was being "the good girl."
-And life went on.

 It was in 2015-2017, in the thick of the most chaotic and stressful season of my life thus far, that my subconscious "good girl" vice started to crumble.
 My marriage started to fall apart.
 My autoimmune issues started creeping back in (not as bad but still).
 My hair started falling out.
 I gained 15 lbs. out no nowhere.
 I was stunned and frustrated... my exercise routine was great, my nutrition was on point, I am in therapy for my marriage.
 I AM DOING EVERYTHING RIGHT.
 I mean, right?

 In 2016, when my physical ailments were stacking up, I came across mind body medicine.
 It taught how our emotional and spiritual health tie directly to our physical health.
 I had heard of that, but didn't know anything other than the concept.
 Everything I had done for myself up to that point was outside of myself.
-I decided to start asking, "What is going on within myself?
+I started asking, "What is going on within myself?
 Why am I feeling so angry?
 Why am I stressed?
-Why in my marriage do I feel like I am taking crazy pills?
-I am married to a good man.
 Why is this all SO HARD."

 For the first time in my life I began to explore my thoughts, emotions, deeper wants and desires.
 I started to ask, "Who am I... what do I really desire and want?
 What brings me joy?"
 I got to know myself, my needs, my darker parts, my depth.
 It started to wake me up to my whole.
-I had been living a fragmented life, and I had been using different things to patch it up.
-The thing I had to come to learn the hard way is that the patch work is only temporary and not sustainable, and it comes crumbling down eventually; and that is exactly what happened.
+I had been living a fragmented life, and had been patching it up.

-I woke up in the spring of 2017 and realized my marriage didn't need fixing, it was that we each married the wrong person for us.
-I realized how small I had made myself to "fit" into it so it would "work."
+I realized how small I had made myself to "fit" into this life I had created so it would "work."
 I realized how I had been everyone else's rock but neglected my own needs and wants, and had invalidated my own emotions (in particular anger, pain, and grief) for 30 years.
 I had been living an "unwhole" life.
 I WAS DOING EVERYTHING RIGHT EXCEPT ME.

 One of my favorite short stories goes like this :